 Increasing page speed helps visitors both find and stay on your website.
 Elementor has introduced a number of features to help improve your page speed by reducing code and optimizing the DOM, among other improvements.
-These features are still considered experiments and are specifically marked as Performance experiments.
+These are still considered experimental features and are specifically marked as Performance experiments.

 Performance features currently in the experimental stage are: